idaholab/moose/framework/doc/content/source/utils/LibtorchArtificialNeuralNet.md

 ## Example usage

-To be able to use this neural network, the after including the header one can define the input layers, output layers, hidden layers and the activation function as follows:
+To be able to use this neural network, we have to construct one using a name, the number of expected inputs and outputs, an expected hideen-layer-structure and the activation functions for the layers.
+If no activation function is given, `relu` is used for every hidden neuron:

-!listing test/src/utils/LibtorchSimpleNeuralNet.C line=LibtorchSimpleNeuralNet

-Once these are supplied, we can create a neural network as follows:

-!listing test/src/utils/LibtorchSimpleNeuralNet.C line=LibtorchSimpleNeuralNet
+!listing test/src/utils/LibtorchArtificialNeuralNetTest.C start=Define neurons end=activation_functions include-end=true

 For training a neural network, we need to initialize an optimizer (ADAM in this case), then supply a known input-output combinations for the function-to-be-approximated